When is Constitution Day?

 This holiday commemorates Thailand's adoption of a constitutional monarchy in 1932.

 At the start of the 1930s, Thailand (then called Siam) was suffering economically from the effects of the great depression.
-The king at the time was Rama VII was seen by many to not have enough experience to deal with all the issues that were affecting his country.
+The king at the time was Rama VII, who was seen by many as lacking the experience necessary to deal with all the issues that were affecting his country.

 This led to a group of intellectuals and senior military personnel forming a group called the people's party who presented the king with the option to stay in power but have his power reduced, creating a constitutional monarchy.